In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

-We will cover the following topics:
+In this post we will cover the following topics:

-What Is Silent Reflux
+Silent Reflux Disease

 - Hoarseness, inflammation of the throat and vocal chords